Consider one of these N.C. food gifts to buy in-store or order online for family, friends, hosts and more.

 Stop through this bottle shop to pick up beverages and packaged foods from N.C. including a selection of cheese and crackers and a broad selection from local brewers.

-Raleigh Provisions (107 E. Davie St.) sells products from dozens of local food purveyors, and they’re happy to whip up a custom gift basket in-store based on your selections and budgets.
+Raleigh Provisions (107 E. Davie St.) is the most convenient local gift shop downtown for N.C. products, and itsells products from dozens of local food purveyors.
+They’re happy to whip up a custom gift basket in-store based on your selections and budgets.
 Online, they have eight pre-curated gift boxes that they can ship anywhere for you.

 Simons Says Spread This